Saint Lucia Incentive Travel – “Let Her Inspire You”

 What is Saint Lucia’s climate like?

-Saint Lucia experiences a tropical climate and is warm all year round, with temperatures ranging from the mid-70s to upper 80s.
+Saint Lucia experiences a tropical climate and is warm all year round, with temperatures ranging from the mid-70s to the upper 80s.
 The best time to visit is from December to April since it is the coolest and least rainy part of the year.
-Saint Lucia can be affected by hurricanes from August to October, however, they haven’t experienced extensive hurricane damage since 1980.
+Saint Lucia can be affected by hurricanes from August to October.
+However, they haven’t experienced extensive hurricane damage since 1980.

 How do I travel to (and within) Saint Lucia?

 Saint Lucia offers world-class accommodations of 4 to 5-star incentive-quality properties with top-notch service.
 The northern and western part of the island is dense with hotels.
 I recommend a split program when visiting Saint Lucia by spending half the time in the western region and the remainder in the north.
-The western region is focused on rest and relaxation with excursions focused on nature and well-being.
+The western region is focused on rest and relaxation, with excursions concentrated on nature and well-being.